Mehmetth/GithubSearchSample/README.md

 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) is a dependency injection library for Android
 - [Gson](https://github.com/google/gson) Google Gson is of libraries for handling JSON objects
 - [Room DB](https://developer.android.com/training/data-storage/room) - The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite

+#In this project, there is a testable example of State and Event structure.